ApyGuard/apyguard_openapi_analysis/README.md

 Check that your file has a `.json`, `.yaml`, or `.yml` extension and is in the repository.

 ### Docker Issues
-If you encounter Docker-related issues, use the self-contained workflow (Option 1) which doesn't rely on Docker images.
+The action uses Docker containers to ensure consistent execution across different environments.
+If you encounter Docker-related issues:

+1. **Check GitHub Actions logs** for specific error messages
+2. **Verify file paths** are correct relative to your repository root
+3. **Ensure proper permissions** for the workflow to access your files
+4. **Check network connectivity** if analyzing from URLs

+The Docker container is configured to work with GitHub Actions' working directory (`/github/workspace`) and will automatically find your OpenAPI files.

 ## Requirements